terraform-provider-openstack/terraform-provider-openstack/docs/resources/lb_monitor_v2.md

     changing the member's status to INACTIVE.
 Must be a number between 1 and 10.

-* `max_retries_down` - (Optional) Number of permissible ping failures befor changing the member's status to ERROR.
-Must be a number between 1 and 10 (supported only in Octavia).
+* `max_retries_down` - (Optional) Number of permissible ping failures before changing the member's status to ERROR.
+Must be a number between 1 and 10.
+    The default is 3.
 Changing this updates the max_retries_down of the existing monitor.

 * `url_path` - (Optional) Required for HTTP(S) types.
 URI path that will be
     accessed if monitor type is HTTP or HTTPS.
+Default is `/`.

 *  `http_method` - (Optional) Required for HTTP(S) types.
-The HTTP method used
+The HTTP method that
-    for requests by the monitor.
-If this attribute is not specified, it defaults to "GET".
+    the health monitor uses for requests.
+One of CONNECT, DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT, or TRACE.
+The default is GET

 * `expected_codes` - (Optional) Required for HTTP(S) types.
 Expected HTTP codes
     for a passing HTTP(S) monitor.
-You can either specify a single status like "200", or a range like "200-202".
+You can either specify a single status like "200", a list like "200, 202" or a range like "200-202".
+Default is "200".

 * `admin_state_up` - (Optional) The administrative state of the monitor.
     A valid value is true (UP) or false (DOWN).